Where is the Township Administration Building located?

 How do I recycle electronics?

-Montgomery County will also not be holding electronic recycling events in 2016.
-Although state law requires electronics manufacturers to offer recycling opportunities for TVs and computers, those manufacturers are no longer sponsoring county recycling collections in the Southeastern Pennsylvania region.
-Concern about the lack of county collection events should be directed to the appropriate State Representative and Senator.
-An amendment to the state electronics recycling law, called the Covered Device Recycling Act, is needed to ensure the availability of recycling outlets.
+Although State Law requires electronics manufacturers to offer recycling opportunities for TVs and computers, those manufacturers are no longer sponsoring county recycling collections in the Southeastern Pennsylvania region.
+Concern about the lack of county collection events should be directed to your State Representative and State Senator.
+An amendment to the State's electronics recycling law, called the Covered Device Recycling Act, is needed to ensure the availability of recycling outlets.
+Additional information can be found here.